alokkumarr/my-big-project-/ansible/README.md

 # Introduction

-This directory contains Ansible Playbooks for deploying SAW Security to the shared development environment.
-It is currently for development and testing purposes only, not for production.
+This directory contains Ansible Playbooks for deploying SAW Security.
+It is used for development, testing and production uses.

 # Preconditions